j-iss/j-iss.github.io/index.md

 layout: home
 ---

-I am currently part of the Advanced Research Team at Samsung Research, where I am working on research at the intersection of deep learning and graph theory.

-I recently completed my DPhil (PhD) in Computer Science at the University of Oxford in 2022, where I was supervised by Leslie Ann Goldberg and Andreas Galanis in the Algorithms and Complexity group.
-My PhD research was in the area of randomised algorithms for approximate counting and sampling.
+I recently obtained my PhD in Computer Science from the University of Oxford where I worked on randomised algorithms for approximate counting, within the Algorithms and Complexity group.
+Whilst finishing my PhD, I spent some time as an intern at Samsung Research, working on research at the intersection of deep learning and graph theory.
+From July - December 2023, I will be joining Amazon as an Applied Scientist Intern.
+I am open to full-time roles beginning in January 2024, and my interests span areas such as: Algorithms, Operations Research, Machine Learning, and Software Engineering.

-I obtained my Master’s degree in Mathematics and Computer Science from Imperial College London, in 2017.
+My research background is in theoretical computer science and the design and analysis of algorithms.
+My PhD research concerned randomised approximation algorithms for counting and sampling combinatorial structures in graphs, leveraging tools from areas such as graph theory, discrete mathematics, and probability theory.
+Prior to my PhD, I worked full-time as a C++ Software Engineer at Amadeus, and I obtained my Master's degree in Mathematics and Computer Science from Imperial College London in 2017.

-My CV can be found [here]({{ site.url }}/assets/cv.pdf).
+For further details on my work and research, see my [CV]({{ site.url }}/assets/cv.pdf), [Google Scholar](https://scholar.google.com/citations?user=xhKj6rQAAAAJ), and [GitHub](https://github.com/j-iss).